hyperonecom/h1-cli/docs/common-arguments.md

 h1 image list --verbose
 ```
 ## Argument ```--no-wait```
-In case of queued event do not wait for completion.
-It allows you to perform operations
+In case of queued event do not wait for completion

-asynchronously, which can be used to optimize the execution time of scripts.
+It allows to perform operations asynchronously, which can be used to optimize the execution time of scripts.

 #### Examples